rmerlob87/upload_txt_site/readme.md

 1

-Needs to switch to postgres to work properly on heroku.....
+Needs to switch to postgres to work properly on heroku....

+Where do I save user uploaded files ???